-For most people, side effects resolve within 2 weeks but may recur if your dose is increased.
+For most people, side effects resolve within 2 weeks.
+However, they may recur if your dose is increased.
 Some people can have side effects for much longer.
 About 5% of patients stop taking metformin because of those particular side effects.

 Does metformin cause diarrhea?

 Yes.
 Metformin can cause gastrointestinal upset which includes diarrhea.
 Usually GI upset only lasts a couple of weeks.
 But, diarrhea that occurs long after the start of metformin therapy is relatively common.
 Diarrhea may affect half of the people who take metformin.

 No. Metformin may lower the risk of dementia as it improves the brain’s use of glucose.